KevinOG-21/RealAutomation/README.md

 # RealAutomation
-An automation project for the Real World Live application
+An automation project for the Real World Live application.